Why E-commerce Needs Agentic Search?

 Zero DevOps E-commerce with Cloudflare Workers & Turborepo

 Vietnam’s Magento talent pool runs deep — but finding engineers who can handle production architecture is harder.
-Cost tiers, vetting signals, and when to migrate.
+Cost tiers, vetting signals, hiring models, and when to migrate.

 June 12, 2026 · 17 min · Lê Tuấn Anh